LittleBigRefresh/Docs/topics/patching/ps3.md

 ![A screenshot of the PS3, showing the mentioned menu.](https://docs.littlebigrefresh.com/patching/images/ps3-ip.png)

 Look for your 'IP Address', and write it down under the 'PS3s IP' field in Refresher.
-Click away from the textbox, and Refresher should start connecting.
+Click away from the text-box, and Refresher should start connecting.
 It may take a couple of seconds for it to download all the game icons and metadata.

 ## Step 3: Fill in the server URL